 You are using a browser that does not support SVG.
 This page relies heavily on SVG and other features that are not supported in older browser versions.

-This calendar shows the Moon Phase for every day in the current month of March 2023.
-The first day starts with a phase that is illuminated.
+This calendar is a look into the past daily Moon Phases of March 2023.
+This month started on Wednesday, March 1st with a phase that was illuminated.
 Explore this March Moon Phase Calendar by clicking on each day to see detailed information on that days phase.
 Also see more information about the Full Moon and New Moon in March 2023 including local viewing times.

 January 2014 AD